kodecocodes/i9t/multitasking/multitasking.markdown

 ![width=90% ipad](images/mt02.png)

-Not only you can interact with both apps in the Split View at the same time, you can also bring in another view and watch your favorite sports show.
-The Picture in Picture (PIP) is another multitasking feature that works the same way the picture-in-picture function on televisions work.
+The Picture in Picture (PIP) is feature works the same way the picture-in-picture function on televisions work.
 You can minimize the PIP window or a FaceTime call to one corner of the iPad and continue using other apps while you watch or chat.

 ![width=90% ipad](images/mt03.png)